-Cheshire East Council has received three petitions each signed by over 10% of electorates (or local residents) in the Wilmslow, Handforth and Styal areas, asking for a local Council (also known as a Town, Parish or Community Council) to be set up in these areas.
+Cheshire East Council has received three petitions each signed by over 10% of electorates (or local residents) in the Wilmslow, Handforth and Styal areas, asking for a town council to be set up in these areas.

 By law, Cheshire East Council must now carry out what is known as a Community Governance Review.
-This review will look at the most suitable options for local administration in the unparished parts of Wilmslow, Handforth and Styal, and decide whether a local council or multiple local councils would be the best option for:
+This review will look at the most suitable options for local administration in the unparished parts of Wilmslow, Handforth and Styal, and decide whether a town council or multiple town councils would be the best option for: